seiffhany/java-code-fight-game/README.md

 ---

-**Code Fight** provides a fun and challenging platform where players can create, test, and compete with their AI programs in a dynamic memory space.
+**Memory War** provides a fun and challenging platform where players can create, test, and compete with their AI programs in a dynamic memory space.
 Let the competition begin!

 ## Project Structure